 - Optimise the article for search.
 Make sure you have compelling Page Titles and Meta Descriptions that contain your target search term, and that it’s included in the first paragraph of your article as well as in image alt text throughout

 - Go back to your list and spend some time finding the best person to contact.
-You’re looking for editors or someone on the site’s writing team (you can use a tool like hunter.io to find email addresses)
+You’re looking for editors or someone on the site’s writing team (you can use a tool like Linkio or hunter.io to find email addresses)

 - Get in touch.
 Tell your new contact they you’ve recently written an article about xxx topic and would they like to see it?
 Asking for their permission rather than going straight in with a backlink request will improve your chances of success later on.
 If you’ve chosen your contacts carefully, most will say yes – then it’s a short hop to a backlink request once they’ve read (and liked) your article